asheshwor/climate-nepal/README.md

 Growing length season (modified)
 ----------
-The days between the first occurence of at least 6 consecutive days with mean temperature > 20 and the first occurance after July 1 of at least 6 consecutive days with mean tempareature < 20.
+The days between the first occurrence of at least 6 consecutive days with mean temperature > 20 and the first occurrence after July 1 of at least 6 consecutive days with mean temperature < 20.

 ```
 gslm.this <- function(xdf) {